maspen/predict_system_outages/README.md

 ![Histogram hardware](images/hist_hardware.png)
 ![Histogram software](images/hist_software.png)

 Another reason for this poor performance can be attributed to how these failures were recorded; by hand.
 Meaning, that when an outage was identified (it is not clear *how*), there was a span of time before a human entered the data into the system.
 Another reason could be outage missclassification (eg. 'software' when it was actually 'hardware').
-The disproportion in software failures suggests, in general, that human error is more likely to cause an outage than a hardware one.
+We saw in the correlation tables how poorly the features were correlated, even after utilizing the `IterativeImputer`.